Campaign of the Month: August 2014

 Orpheus’ luck finally ran out in September of 1203.
 A team of Tremere hunters, somehow shielded from his prodigious command of Auspex, staked the elder Salubri while he strolled the waterfront of the port.
 Instead of taking his soul or leaving him for the sun, they instead took Orpheus to Constantinople as part of a plot to lure out Achmet the Dreamer and his disciple, Theresa Kymena.

-Tipped off by a mysterious Nosferatu boy, the Concord happened upon the arrival of the ship at the Port of Neorion.
+Tipped off by a mysterious Nosferatu boy, the Concord happened upon the arrival of the ship at the Harbour of Neorion.
 They then witnessed the Tremere Abetorius Maior and Vasileous order their minions to set fire to the ship.
 Even paralyzed by the stake through his heart, Orpheus was able to reach out to the minds of the Concord and beg them for their help.
 At great personal peril they managed to rescue the elder, thus likely incurring the enmity of the Tremere.
 With the aid of George Davras and Gabor the Bulgar, the Concord managed to transport Orpheus to safety at the Monastery of St. John Studius.
 Grateful for their aid, the old Salubri recognised the Life Boon owed to the coterie in return.
 Safe for the present, he elected to remain under the protection of Gesu and the Obertus family, seemingly content to plan his escape into obscurity very carefully indeed.
-In the meantime, he has set about renewing ties to his childe, Achmet, and establishing new ones to his followers in the Dream Circle.
+In the meantime, he set about renewing ties to his childe, Achmet, and establishing new ones to his followers in the Dream Circle.

 d = destroyed